Biological Sciences Scholars

 How to find out which library has the information you need?
 Because almost all our material is either stored off-site or is on-line, and you can get any regular library item shipped to any of our locations, it's more important to be able to navigate the libraries digitally than physically.
 I recommend starting at the homepage and select either the 'books' or the 'articles' tab to start exploring our materials. https://library.osu.edu/

 I am curious how the library keeps track of all books returned and if there is an all time list of who has had each book.
 Most of the libraries in Ohio all use the same professional library management system to track all of the books (and other materials) because this lets us lend each other items easily.
-However, most libraries delete circulations records as soon as the items are returned, so there is no list of who has checked out any given item.
+However, most libraries delete circulation records as soon as the items are returned, so there is no list of who has checked out any given item.
 This is because the Patriot Act of 2001 allows the federal government to monitor information activities of libraries, and this threatens the library principles of information privacy and intellectual freedom.
-More on this topic can be found here: https://www.ala.org/ala/washoff/WOissues/civilliberties/theusapatriotact/usapatriotact.htm Therefor, most libraries only keep the records necessary to run the library, and delete individual records on a timely basis.
+More on this topic can be found here: https://www.ala.org/ala/washoff/WOissues/civilliberties/theusapatriotact/usapatriotact.htm.
+Therefor, most libraries only keep the records necessary to run the library, and delete individual records on a timely basis.
 However, please be aware that publishers often keep individual records, particularly if you provide them with your email.

 What events are at the library?
 Most events are captured here: https://library.osu.edu/events